exakat/exakat/docs/Rules.rst

    ?>

-Weak crypto are commonly used for hashing values when caching them.
+Weak cryptography is commonly used for hashing values when caching them.
 In such cases, security is not a primary concern.
 However, it may later become such, when hackers get access to the cache folders, or if the cached identifier is published.
 As a preventive protection, it is recommended to always use a secure hashing function.

 See also `Secure Hash Algorithms <https://en.wikipedia.org/wiki/Secure_Hash_Algorithms>`_.